derekeppinger/Big-Ideas-Lab/README.md

 # Installation

-This project is completely open source, no legal actions will be taken against those who contribute or repurpose this code.
+To clone the repo.
+Type in git clone https://github.com/derekeppinger/hello-world.git and hit the enter.
+Please read the license.md before cloning.
+It expressed that this project is completely open source, no legal actions will be taken against those who contribute or repurpose this code.
+No other installation

 # How to Contribute

 Contribute to this project as you please, creating PR's when necessary.
 Before contributing, please read the code of conduct as it expresses our commitment to a safe place for all to contribute code and describes the consequences for those who wish to disregard those rules.